 Rising prevalence of diabetes

-There is a rise in the demand for diagnostic tests, such as blood glucose tests, HbA1c testing, and lipid profiles, to manage diabetes.
+There is a rise in the demand for diagnostic tests, including HbA1c testing, blood glucose tests, and lipid profiles, to manage diabetes.
 These tests are also crucial for diagnosing diabetes, monitoring blood sugar levels, and assessing associated cardiovascular risk factors.
-To effectively manage diabetes, there is a need of monitoring blood glucose levels regularly.
+To effectively manage diabetes, there is a need to monitor blood glucose levels regularly.
 Clinical laboratories are very essential as they can help in monitoring glycemic control, kidney function, lipid levels, and other biomarkers.
 For preventing complications, such as diabetic retinopathy, nephropathy, and neuropathy, clinical laboratories perform screening tests.
 These screening tests allow for timely intervention that can assist in preventing progression of diabetes.
-People are preferring point-of-care testing (POCT) as it allows rapid testing and immediate results.
+People prefer point-of-care testing (POCT) as it allows rapid testing and immediate results.
 This testing is more successful for monitoring patients with diabetes.
 As per the data published on the website of IDF Diabetes Atlas, it is projected that around 783 million people will be suffering from diabetes by 2045.

 Growing demand for precision medicine

-The IMARC Group’s report shows that the global precision medicine market reached US$ 75.2 Billion in 2023.
+The IMARC Group’s report shows that the global precision medicine market reached USD 75.2 Billion in 2023.
 Genetic testing, genomic sequencing, and molecular diagnostics are important for precision medicines to identify biomarkers, genetic variations, and specific molecular targets.
-These tests are performed in clinical laboratories, as they help in predicting disease risks, selecting most effective therapies as individual’s genetic characteristics, and guiding treatment decisions.
-To develop and perform companion diagnostics, clinical laboratories are very crucial, which is strengthening the clinical laboratory services market growth.
+According to the clinical laboratory services market forecast, these tests are performed in clinical laboratories, as they help in predicting disease risks, selecting the most effective therapies as an individual’s genetic characteristic, and guiding treatment decisions.
+To develop and perform companion diagnostics, clinical laboratories are very crucial, which is strengthening the market growth.
 Companion diagnostics are tests used to identify biomarkers to calculate the success rate of any specific targeted therapy.
 After knowing this, treatment choices in oncology, infectious diseases, and other therapeutic areas can be optimized.
 It is very important to analyze genetic variations to monitor the respond of medications in individuals, and pharmacogenomic plays an important role in this analysis.
 Clinical laboratories provide pharmacogenomic testing to predict drug efficacy, dosage requirements, and potential adverse reactions.

 Increasing trend of telehealth

-People are preferring telehealth nowadays, as it can help connect with doctors even if they are at remote locations.
+People prefer telehealth nowadays, as it can help connect with doctors even if they are in remote locations.
 They can also access clinical laboratory services through telehealth platforms, reducing barriers to healthcare and increasing overall testing volumes.
 It becomes easy to monitor chronic conditions like diabetes remotely through telehealth.
-Clinical laboratories are very important for the ongoing management of this diseases and improving patient outcomes.
-Key players operating in the telehealth market are focusing on collaborations and partnerships to expand their customer base.
-For instance, in 2023, Oracle and Zoom Video Communications, Inc. expanded their collaboration to deliver faster, easier, and more effective telehealth services.
-Home-based kits are distributed by clinical laboratories and then they process the samples collected at home to provide accurate diagnostic results remotely through telehealth platforms, thereby offering a favorable clinical laboratory services market outlook.
+Clinical laboratories are very important for the ongoing management of these diseases and improving patient outcomes.
+Major players operating in the telehealth market are focusing on collaborations and partnerships to expand their customer base.
+For instance, in 2023, Zoom Video Communications, Inc. and Oracle extended their partnership to provide healthcare services that are quicker, simpler, and more efficient.
+Home-based kits are distributed by clinical laboratories, and then they process the samples collected at home to provide accurate diagnostic results remotely through telehealth platforms, thereby offering a favorable clinical laboratory services market outlook.

-IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the global, regional, and country levels for 2025-2033.
-Our report has categorized the market based on test type, service provider, and application.
+IMARC Group provides an analysis of the key trends in each segment of the global clinical laboratory services market, along with forecasts at the global, regional, and country levels from 2025-2033.
+The market has been categorized based on test type, service provider, and application.

+Clinical chemistry stands as the largest test type in 2024, holding 46.7% of the market share.
 Clinical chemistry can be defined as a broad range of tests that assess the biochemical components of blood, urine, and other bodily fluids.
 To diagnose and track a variety of medical disorders, these tests are important as they can provide vital information on hormone levels, organ function, electrolyte balance, and metabolic processes.
-Regular health screenings and follow-up care for patients with chronic diseases also include a large number of clinical chemistry tests.
+Regular health screenings and follow-up care for patients with chronic diseases also include many clinical chemistry tests.
 To evaluate general health status and identify problems, tests such as complete metabolic panels (CMP) and basic metabolic panels (BMP) are frequently ordered.

-Hospital-based laboratories are essential components of healthcare facilities because they are closely linked to the whole range of patient services.
+Hospital-based laboratories lead the market with 53.6% of market share in 2024.
+Hospital-based laboratories are essential components of healthcare facilities as they are closely linked to the whole range of patient services.
 Within the hospital setting, they provide diagnostic services for surgical units, outpatient clinics, inpatients, and patients in the emergency room.
 A wide variety of diagnostic tests are usually available at hospital laboratories to support different patient demographics and medical specialties.
 Clinical chemistry, hematology, immunology, microbiology, molecular diagnostics, and pathology services are all included in this.
 They offer a one-stop shop for a variety of diagnostic testing requirements.

+In 2024, North America accounted for the largest market share of over 39.2%.
 North America has highly developed healthcare systems with cutting-edge infrastructure and widespread access to healthcare services, especially in the United States and Canada.
 This includes a reputable network of clinics, hospitals, and diagnostic labs that provide a wide range of clinical laboratory services.
 When it comes to healthcare spending worldwide, the US regularly comes in top.
 The rapid rise of clinical laboratory services can be attributed to the significant investments made in healthcare infrastructure, technology, and services.
 The market-driving initiatives of illness monitoring, tailored medication, and diagnostic testing are bolstered by healthcare spending.
-Key players operating in US also focusing on providing tests that support novel technology.
+Key players operating in the US are also focusing on providing tests that support novel technology.
 For instance, in 2023, Dutch biotech firm Detact Diagnostics’ announced about its plans to begin bacterial detection sampling at its laboratory in the Keene State College situated in the US.

 Report Features | Details |